 Clink Restaurant: Ensconced in the Liberty Hotel, Clink comes by its name honestly, despite having once housed a den of thieves.
 Stop by the Alibi Bar for libations before heading upstairs where former prisoners would likely have killed for a seat at one of the restaurant’s tables, each with a view of a long line of formerly occupied jail cells.
 Once the Suffolk County Jail, complete with granite walls and jail bars, Clink offers fine dining with an extensive reasonably priced wine list, all in an environment designed to foster a sense of both humor and history.
 The delightfully decorated multi-floored space is the perfect setting to enjoy an evening meal along with a glass of Champagne.

 Impressive too is the spacious upstairs lounge just outside the restaurant.
 With a bar at one end and inviting banquettes scattered around the space, we enjoyed a musical trio playing soft music.
 Because it was a warm evening we headed for a stroll across the pedestrian bridge close to the hotel.
 From the bridge’s vantage point, the city lights of Boston’s skyline glimmered as they reflected off the waters of the Charles River.
 Dining tip: Clink’s lobby bar lounge creates a romantic mood, perfect for your Saturday night date.
-Details: Breakfast from 6:30 a.m., Sunday Brunch from 10:00 a.m.
-Lunch from 11:30 a.m.
-Dinner: from 5:00 p.m. until late. www.clink.com
+Details: CLINK. is open for brunch, lunch, and dinner.
+Reservations are strongly recommended

 The location of the hotel also played a key role in getting around the city.
 Berthed right on Rowes Wharf, the hotel was within easy walking distance to Boston’s North End, Faneuil Hall Market Place and even over the bridge to Cambridge for a look at the historic “Old Ironsides,” officially known as the USS Constitution.
 Best of all, I was able to walk out the hotel’s back door early each morning for a wake-up stroll along the harbor before enjoying breakfast at one of the Sea Grille Restaurant’s outdoor café tables.
 Dining tip: Linger over coffee or tea here with a view of the working harbor before heading out for a day in the city. www.bhh.com.

-Pier6 Restaurant: For the ultimate in casual dining right on the Boston waterfront, Pier6 Restaurant fits the ideal of Sunday brunch by the sea.
-On two levels, the second floor dining room with panoramic views of the Boston skyline has a cozy feeling with its bar seating and high tables.
+Pier 6 Restaurant fits the ideal of Sunday brunch by the sea.
+On two levels, the second-floor dining room with panoramic views of the Boston skyline has a cozy feeling with its bar seating and high tables.
 The more casual first floor with its canvas-canopied bistro is just the ticket for sipping a specialty beer accompanied by salty ocean breezes and views of working fishing boats.
 Find the perfect spot for a warm summer evening breeze on the Pier 6 roof deck and/or enjoy the post-dinner singles scene.

 Related Article: A wonderful day trip from Boston: Ogunquit: A Beautiful Place by the Sea.